User Community Service Desk Downloads

 3 hours

-To allow other roles to access the database and schemas and query the views, run the following command with the ACCOUNTADMIN role:
+To allow other roles to access the Snowflake database and query the views, run the following command with the ACCOUNTADMIN role:

 USE ROLE ACCOUNTADMIN;